wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/storage/storage-c-plus-plus-how-to-use-tables.md

 Some things to note on batch operations:

--	You can perform up to 100 insert, delete, merge, replace, insert or merge, and insert or replace operations in any combination in a single batch.
+-	You can perform up to 100 insert, delete, merge, replace, insert-or-merge, and insert-or-replace operations in any combination in a single batch.
 -	A batch operation can have a retrieve operation, if it is the only operation in the batch.
 -	All entities in a single batch operation must have the same partition key.
 -	A batch operation is limited to a 4-MB data payload.